AngeloMono/cells_tracker/README.md

 # Cells tracker

-Cells tarckers is a Python project to calculate the cilia beat of cilied cells.
+Cells trackers is a Python project to calculate the cilia beat of cilied cells.

 ## Installation
 This project requires **Python 3.8** version, it does not ensure correct works with later versions.

 Step installations:
-- Download the project on yours device
+- Download the project on your device
     ```bash
     git clone https://github.com/AngeloMono/cells_tracker.git
     cd cells_tracker/